 The California Community College Chancellors Office (CCCCO) calculates total apportionment to be received by the District each year.
-Within FY 2018-19 the Taft College and California Community Colleges across the State began to phase in the State mandated Student-Centered Funding Formula that calculates the District's general apportionment.
+Within fiscal year 2019-20, Taft College and California Community Colleges across the State continued to phase in the State mandated Student-Centered Funding Formula that calculates the District's general apportionment.
 Total apportionment payment consists of tuition fees, property taxes and state apportionment revenues.
 The District experienced an increase in total apportionment based on implementation of the new statewide funding formula and a statewide inflation adjustment.
-With the funding, the District was able to maintain a stronger focus on curriculum offerings based on basic skills, transfer and workforce training in order to maintain its growing population and ensure success within the guidance of the Educational Master Plan.
+With the funding, the District was able to maintain a strong focus on curriculum offerings to maintain its growing population and ensure success within the guidance of the Educational Master Plan.